ORGASME ANAL : on vous dit tout en 5 points clés

 For a successful first time:

-• Choose a small plug (like the Hector, ideal for its progressive shape and soft material).
+• Choose a small plug (such as the Hector, ideal for its progressive shape and soft material).

 • Insert it yourself (or guide your partner(s)) to keep control or reassure yourself.